vignettes/Ramos_MultiAssayExperiment.Rmd

 TCGAutils

-In pseudo code below, the subsetting operations work on the rows of the following indices: 1. i experimental data rows 2. j the primary names or the column names (entered as a list
+In the pseudo code below, the subsetting operations work on the rows of the following indices:

 or List